richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 Fake SINs consist of several parts, of escalating levels of quality:

 1. A listing on the Global SIN Registry (GSINR), plus plausible biographic information and biometrics.
 On the crudest fakes, the biographic information might not match the user of the fake SIN at all; these are often recycled SINs for deceased users that were prevented from being marked as inactive.
 At the higher levels, the fakes will have biometrics that match the bearer of the SIN.

-   These SINs are created through a combination of outright hacks against smaller corps or nation-states that have access to the GSINR, coupled with bribery of corrupt insiders.
 2. As above, plus a realistic "legend", meaning a faked life logged onto tracking services.
 This is where the SIN creator's skills as a forger are really tested, crafting a historical data trail for the SIN that will fool trackers and profilers.
 This is where the SIN fakers earn their nuyen.
 3. As above, plus entry of the fake SIN into the issuing entity's master SIN database, with matching biometrics.
 This level of compromise over the SIN registries - whether via bribery or security breach - is extremely difficult (and hence expensive) to pull off.

+Lower rating fake SINs are created through a combination of outright hacks against smaller corps or nation-states that have access to the GSINR, coupled with bribery of corrupt insiders, but have no matching entries in the issuing entity's private SIN database.

+## Appendix: references

+This section was written based on, in part, the discussion in [this thread](https://forums.shadowruntabletop.com/index.php?topic=31747.0).

 <!--
 ## Appendix: Design notes